Code-Institute-Submissions/personal-portfolio-6/README.md

 The project target hiring managers with little time on their hands to scan throght and intere CV, hence the scroll down layout and sleek and clean design.
 The main focus is get the user to scan all the main infomation in one page and use the contact form or social links to get in touch or download the pdf CV.

 ## Features

+- Home page with 5 sections linked in the nav bar as individual page.
+- Fixed nav-bar for easier user navigation regardless of which location on the page on desktop view.
+- On mobile view the nav-bar collapses showing all the pages, once the page is selected the hamburger nav automatically close back-up again.
+- Download CV page open in a new tab with pdf attached for printing or download.
+- Scocial links icons on the footer as well as extra download CV function.

 ## Features Left to Implement

 In the furture, I'd like to add JavaScript function to create 'scrolling effect'.
 I also, want to have a section or an additional page with other projects templates.